Big-Plato/to-do-list/README.md

 ## ▶**Usage**

-To use Project Title, follow these steps:
+To use To-do or not to-do, follow these steps:

 1. Open the project in your favorite code editor.
 2. Modify the source code to fit your needs.